omadahealth/TypefaceView/README.md

 ### Usage

 Look at the example app for a live example on how to use the library.
+Note; New Android data-binding supported for custom attributes

 #### In XML: